An opportunity for pilots, students, employers, and educators to network.

 Spokane Community Colllege

 US Coast Guard

-The WAA offers group and individual scholarships for costs (buses/transportation) and registration.
+Academic group and individual scholarships may be available.
 Email or call 866-WAA-SHOW for details.

 Washington Aviation Association

 The Forum is designed to offer students (high school and college) and ndustry professionals an opportunity to gather aviation career resources, ask questions, and network with businesses, colleges and organizations.
 This introduction will share ways in which you can get the most out of your day as well as outline event expectations for attendees and presenters.